2pack94/CS50Games_8_3D_Helicopter_Game/Readme.txt

 WaitForSeconds can be used to spread the execution over a period of time.

 Scripting Tips:
-- The operators "??" or "?." should not be used on unity objects: https://github.com/JetBrains/resharper-unity/wiki/Possible-unintended-bypass-of-lifetime-check-of-underlying-Unity-engine-object
+- The operators "??" or "?." should not be used on Unity objects: https://github.com/JetBrains/resharper-unity/wiki/Possible-unintended-bypass-of-lifetime-check-of-underlying-Unity-engine-object
 - When destroying a Game Object with Destroy() it gets destroyed at the end of the frame.
 - Visual studio can attach its debugger to Unity